 Speak to your creditors

 StepChange is a charity providing advice and help on budget and debt management.
-They have a helpline which provides free and independent advice.
+They have a helpline that provides free and independent advice.

 www.stepchange.org 0800 138 1111

-You should be able to find your local CAB in the phone book or through their website.
-They can advise you on legal as well as financial issues.
+You can find your local CAB in the phone book or through their website.
+The Citizens Advice Bureau can advise you on legal and financial issues.

 The National Debtline offers confidential, free advice to people facing debt problems in England, Wales and Scotland.

 These organisations can often liaise with your creditors on your behalf and negotiate revised repayment plans.
 In the worst cases, they can help with bankruptcy proceedings.